 Some of the recent diet trends have been designed by medical professionals to treat certain conditions.
 DASH is one such example.
 DASH stands for “dietary approaches to stop hypertension”; it’s a diet designed to lower blood pressure by focusing on blood pressure-friendly foods and reducing salt intake.
-The DASH diet is designed to include lots of fruit, vegetables, legumes, seeds (like flaxseed), and low-fat dairy products .
+The DASH diet is designed to include lots of fruit, vegetables, legumes, seeds, and low-fat dairy products .

 The DASH diet doesn’t require any special foods; good nutrition is the only goal.
 Dieters simply have to stick to a diet plan that includes: